Can Hamsters Eat Crackers?

 For a healthy pet, always observe their weight changes.
 Also, focus on a balanced diet.
 In crackers, whole-grain or whole-wheat are the two best choices for hamsters.

-How to Make Homemade Hamster Crackers?
-A Healthy Option
+How to Make Safe Homemade Hamster Crackers?

 Then bake for 15 minutes at 350°F. Let it cool, then give it to your little pet hamster.
 Further, do not add any additives to it.